Fatemeh992/immo_eliza_scraping/README.md

 # Structure
 The project has the following core components:

+1. utils: is a directory contains data files property_links.csv all_properties_output.csv

+2. main.py --- To execute the project using python main.py

-1. fetch_links(): Uses Requests and BeautifulSoup to get a list of properties' URLs.
-2. get_property_data(): Uses BeautifulSoup to scrape the property's data and saves it to a CSV file, using the list of URLS.
+    fetch_links(): Uses Requests and BeautifulSoup to get a list of properties' URLs. get_property_data(): Uses BeautifulSoup to scrape the property's data and saves it to a CSV file, using the list of URLS. clean_save_dataset(): Uses Pandas to clean the dataset and saves it to another csv file.

+3. requirements.txt : contains list of dependencies for the project.

 # Contributors
 This proects is done by: